Meet The 74-Year-Old Queen Of Bangkok Street Food Who Netted A Michelin Star

 There's always a line.

-You can try to make a reservation, but the place — named after its chef-owner, a local legend — is usually booked a month or two out.
+You can try to make a reservation, but the place — named after its chef/owner, a local legend — is usually booked a month or two out.
 Signing up for the walk-in list is the best bet for many, especially tourists.
 But you need to get there early.

-"I got here at 7:30 [a.m.]," says 24-year old Kashmira Velji, from Austin, Texas, who was determined to try Jay Fai's after viewing the chef's star turn on the recent Netflix special Street Food.
+"I got here at 7:30 [a.m.]," says 24-year old Kashmira Velji, from Austin, Texas, who was determined to try Jay Fai after viewing the chef's star turn on the recent Netflix special Street Food.
 Never mind that the restaurant doesn't open for lunch until 2 p.m.

 "Everybody we've met on this trip, nobody we've talked to who's been here actually made it inside to eat," she says.
 "They told us that they'd gotten here at 9 or 10 [a.m.], that they'd been number 30 on the list and they couldn't wait that long to get food.
 So I was like, we're showing up [early] and we're getting a table."

 It worked.
 Getting there at 7:30 a.m. made Velji and her friend, Ana Wong, first on the walk-in list.
-Seven hours later, they were biting into Jay Fai's signature Khai jeaw poo, or crab omelette.
+Seven hours later, they were biting into Jay Fai's signature khai jeaw poo, or crab omelette.

 "I've never had anything like this before," Velji says between bites.
 "I'm not making it up, I'm not exaggerating, it's actually amazing.
 Like, it's light and airy but it's also ... hardy," she says, somewhat puzzled.
 "Our first bites were very intense.
 We kind of just stayed silent and were in shock at how good it tastes."